UnityTechnologies/PrefabWorkflows_SpiderRobots/README.md

 # Prefab Workflows - Spider Robots Project
-**Disclaimer: This Project Is Only Compatible With The Prefab Preview Build**

 ![Robots-BigScreenshot.png](https://i.imgur.com/0XImhCS.jpg)

 **Description**

-This Unity Project demonstrates the new Prefab Workflows available in a Preview Build at: https://unity3d.com/prefabs
+This Unity Project demonstrates the new Prefab Workflows available in Unity 2018.3.

-The features are targetted for production-ready release in Unity 2018.3.
+Currently, the project is on version 2018.3.0b1.

+For more information on the new workflows: https://unity3d.com/prefabs

 The project demonstrates:
 - Prefab Mode (With Auto-Save and New Editing Features)